Chapter 40 BWV 83 Erfreute Zeit im neuen Bunde

 Once again the similarities may be entirely accidental but such an accurate quotation by Bach of his own theme is unusual in this context.

 The presence of the solo violin throughout the ritornello theme in the alto aria might mitigate against the ′existing concerto′ theory since Bach′s normal practice was for the soloist to enter at the end of the tutti orchestral statement.
-But there is precedence within the very keyboard concerto to which the theme is related, the soloists predominant from the very first bar.
+But there is precedence within the very keyboard concerto to which the theme is related, the soloists predominant from the very first bar, as well as that in F minor.

 Joy is not lacking in the middle section although mention of the grave and the ′final hour′ is reflected in various ways.
 It plunges straight into Dm and makes its way to Am where it pauses momentarily before the reprise.
 Of course, if it had been a pre-existing work these structural decisions could not have been created specifically for the accommodation of this particular text; they would have been made purely for reasons of musical variety.
 But this raises a further interesting question.
 Did Bach request, or particularly look for, verses which encapsulated specific moments of mood or feeling which he had similarly represented in earlier movements?
 In so many of Bach’s paraphrases we discover the new texts fitting perfectly with the established structures, keys, modes and even rhythmic, harmonic and melodic details.
 Verse and musical structuring coming together in this way would have made it much easier to paraphrase earlier works with new texts; they would fit well together in all but the most specific details of imagery which, if felt important enough, could still be accommodated through reworked rhythmic or melodic details (see C 248, vol 3, chapter 48).